system76/docs/content/pop-recovery.md

 tableOfContents: true
 ---

-The recovery partition on this operating system is a full copy of the Pop!\_OS installation disk.
+The Recovery Partition is a full copy of the Pop!\_OS installation disk.
 It can be used exactly the same as if a live disk copy of Pop!\_OS was booted from a USB drive.
 The existing operating system can be repaired or reinstalled from the recovery mode.
-You can also perform a refresh install, which allows you to reinstall without losing any user data or data in your home directory, or opt to do a fresh install, which will essentially reset all OS data.
-Refresh Installs are only available on a fresh install of Pop!\_OS 19.04 and above.
+You can perform a refresh install, which allows you to reinstall without losing any user data or data in your home directory.
+Recovery can also perform a clean install, which resets all OS data.

 To boot into recovery mode, bring up the <u>systemd-boot</u> menu by holding down <kbd>SPACE</kbd> while the system is booting, or by holding/tapping any function keys **NOT** used to [Access the BIOS/Boot Menu](/articles/boot-menu) (On non-System76 hardware, try the keys <kbd>F1</kbd> through <kbd>F12</kbd>)